gcristobal/MFusionJ/README.md

 * For multifocus images, apply the macro 'Fusion_multifocus.ijm'
 * For multiexposure images, apply the macro 'Fusion_multiexposure.ijm'

-The macros can accept both 8-bit and RGB stacks.
+The macros can accept both 8-bit and RGB images (or stacks) as input.

 ### Multifocus fusion example